maelys-mcardle/transphobic-media/db/README.md

 ### `normalizesTransphobia`: Does it normalize transphobia?

-Whether it normalizes transphobia.
-This includes media containing transphobic jokes and productions that cast cis men to play trans women.
+Whether the work itself is transphobic.
+That is to say, whether the work contributes to the marginalization of trans/non-binary people, perpetuates tropes/myths/caricatures about trans non-binary people, denigrates cis people for dating trans/non-binary people, denies trans/non-binary people jobs by giving them to cis actors, uses slurs (eg. shemale, tranny) uncritically, misgenders trans/non-binary individuals uncritically, etc.

 This does not include portraying trans women as sex workers.
 While cis writers disproportionately write trans women as sex workers in their screenplays, sex work itself is a legitimate profession.
-Using it as a metric would suggest there's something wrong with sex work, stigmatizing people in the process.
-Therefore it is not cause to consider whether a title normalizes transphobia.
+Given that the current social climate is actively hostile to the well-being of sex workers, using it as a metric would suggest that there's something with sex work and further stigmatize sex workers in the process.
+Therefore it should not be used to decide whether a work is transphobic.

 ```
 0: Does not contribute to the marginalization of trans/non-binary people